Azure/acr/docs/FAQ.md

 ## How to access Docker Registry HTTP API V2?
 ACR supports Docker Registry HTTP API V2.
 The APIs can be accessed at https://\<your registry login server\>/v2/

+## Is Azure Premium Storage account supported?
+Azure Premium Storage account is not supported.